Less Stress. More Trust. Better Care.

 Private In-Home Follow-Up Session – $130

-The Private Cooperative Care Course provides personalised coaching in your home environment, allowing training to progress at your dog’s individual pace.
+The Private Cooperative Care Course provides one-on-one coaching in your home, allowing training to progress at your dog’s individual pace and in a familiar environment.

 Frequently Asked Questions